 YWCA Racial Justice Challenge

 The YWCA Racial Justice Challenge is a virtual learning tool designed to create dedicated time and space to build more effective social justice habits, particularly those dealing with issues of race, power, privilege, and leadership.
-New content will be released each weekday and participants who log on to the Challenge app or visit the website will be presented with 21 days of activities like reading an article, listening to a podcast, or reflecting on personal experience.
+New content is released each weekday and participants who log on to the Challenge app or visit the website will be presented with 21 days of activities like reading an article, listening to a podcast, or reflecting on personal experience.

 • Participants can register from a web browser or through an app.